-The policy documents how roads and reserves no longer reasonably required for access, no longer required for the purpose for which they were originally set aside or roads being closed for any other purpose, will be discontinued and sold or transferred.
+The policy documents how roads and reserves no longer reasonably required for access, no longer required for the purpose for which they were originally set aside, or roads being closed for any other purpose will be discontinued and sold or transferred.

-The policy is important to ensure transparency, equity and consistency in this process.
+The policy is important to ensure transparency, equity, and consistency in this process.

-The Discontinuance of Roads and Reserves Policy was first adopted in 1998 and most recently in December 2021.
+The Discontinuance of Roads and Reserves Policy was first adopted in 1998 with periodic reviews undertaken, most recently in December 2021.

-The policy has been updated to recognise parcels of land at the frontage of sites also need to be included.
-Additionally, the method of disposing of land no longer required has been expanded to contemplate both a more competitive financial return and a means of resolving disagreements between and with neighbours as prospective purchasers.
+The policy has been updated to specifically call out the possible location of all potential parcels of land to be considered under this policy.
+Additionally, the method of disposing of land no longer required has been expanded to contemplate both a more competitive financial return and a means of resolving disagreements between and with prospective adjoining purchasers.